-What is this mysterious attraction we have to the sea?
+What is this mysterious attraction we have to lakes, rivers, and oceans?
 Melville calls it “the ungraspable phantom of life…the key to it all.”
 Since the dawning of human consciousness, the importance of water has been paramount.
 Civilizations were usually created near great bodies of water.
 Was it simply convenience, economics, or was the lure of the sea, lakes, and rivers something deeper, more primal?

 It is not surprising that the human body and the physical earth are both about 75% water, thus asserting once again the validity of the Hermetic principle, As above, So below.
 It seems to apply universally, especially in the relationship between the earth and mankind.